What is Blockchain: Ultimate Guide to the Next Generation of Technology

 The Merkle root represents a summary of transactions and is found at the top of a Merkle Tree, a type of cryptographic data structure.
 Merkle trees are binary meaning there are two children max for each node.
 The tree starts with a set of verified transactions.
 Each transaction is hashed to produce a level of hashes.
 Next, each pair is hashed together to make a new level containing half as many hashes.
 The process is continued in this way until there is only one hash remaining, the Merkle root.

-The nonce which is the physical manifestation of Bitcoin’s Proof of Work.
-Nonces can be thought of as partial preimage hash puzzles (a preimage is an original figure before transformation by hashing).
-This particular puzzle requires one to find part of a pseudo-random number, or nonce, that produces a particular output when combined with the input you are given.
+A nonce is the physical manifestation of Bitcoin’s Proof of Work.
+Consider nonces as partial preimage hash puzzles (a preimage is an original figure before transformation by hashing).
+This particular puzzle requires one to find part of a pseudo-random number, or nonce, that produces a specific output when combined with the input provided.
 If it sounds confusing, don’t worry.
-That’s because it is actually a computationally difficult cryptographic puzzle that’s solved by a software programme running thousands of possibilities until the correct one is found.
-In essence, this puzzle is what miners solve to verify transactions in a block and be rewarded with bitcoin.
+That’s because it is actually a computationally difficult cryptographic puzzle that’s solved by a software programme running thousands of possibilities until finding the correct one.
+In essence, this puzzle is what miners solve to verify transactions in a block to receive a reward of bitcoin.

 A node is a computer that is connected to a blockchain network.
 Nodes download a copy of the blockchain’s data using a client (hardware or software that accesses a particular service) and then undertake the job of validating and relaying transactions.
 A network of connected nodes makes up a blockchain.